cscannell-inacloud/Microsoft-Teams-Docs/teams/sideload.md

 Should you wish to remove your app, select the trash can icon next to the app name in the View Teams bots list.

 If you change manifest information, you must first remove the solution and re-add the new package per above.
-Note that in general, code changes on your service do not require you to re-sideload your manifest, unless those changes require manifest updates (e.g. URL or bot id changes).
+Note that in general, code changes on your service do not require you to re-sideload your manifest, unless those changes require manifest updates (e.g. changes to the URL or the Microsoft app ID for its bot).

 > **Note**: there is currently no way to completely remove a bot from 1:1 context.